-Congress to vote avert shutdown hours before deadline
+Congress voted avert shutdown hours before deadline

 - Negotiators are passing Friday's legislation to pull together a larger bill next week

-(CNN)Congress is voting Friday on a bill to keep the federal government open through next week, averting a shutdown while negotiators hammer out a broader deal to fund agencies through September.
+(CNN)Congress voted Friday on a bill to keep the federal government open through next week, averting a shutdown while negotiators hammer out a broader deal to fund agencies through September.

 After a tumultuous week, the House voted 382-30 keep federal agencies operating until May 5 Friday morning.
-The Senate is expected to approve it soon after and then send to the President to sign ahead of the midnight deadline.
+The Senate approved it soon after and it now goes to the President to sign it ahead of the midnight deadline.

 Congressional leaders managed to sideline -- for now -- a series a political tripwires in recent days, leaving out funding for a border wall (as President Donald Trump had promised on the campaign trail), as well as continuing to fund subsidies for low income Americans as part of Obamacare and Republicans ruling out holding votes on a health care amendment.